PocketCoffea/PocketCoffea/docs/analysis_example.md

 :::

 A dedicated repository  [`AnalysisConfigs`](https://github.com/PocketCoffea/AnalysisConfigs) collects the config files for different analysis.
-Clone the repository:
+Some analysis configs have been included in the main PocketCoffea repository for reference.

 ```bash
 # Now downloading the example configuration